davids122/akari-game/README.md

 # Akari Game

 ### Description
 This was my final project for Comp 301 (Foundations of Programming) at UNC Chapel Hill.
-I implmented a single-player akari game.
-The model-view-controller disign pattern was used together with the JavaFX UI library.
+I implemented a single-player Akari game.
+The model-view-controller design pattern was used together with the JavaFX UI library.

 Players can play the available puzzles that include visual cues indicating successful completion.
-A player may intuitively navigate through the available puzzles and navigate to a random puzzle.
+A player may intuitively navigate through the available puzzles and move to a random puzzle.

 ### Images